-OF A 4b area SEA theme Commentary, 15: Land South of Shudrick Lane Historic Environment Development of the site has the potential to have significant negative effects on the setting of the area's rich historic environment resource.
-The site is located adjacent to the Ilminster Conservation Area, with the north western and central part of the site adjoining the conservation area.
-The section of the conservation area located adjacent to the north west of the site is identified as part of the Love Lane sub-area defined by the Ilminster Conservation Area Appraisal.
-As stated in the Conservation Area Appraisal "There are views out over the open land of the Shudrick valley, the rising ground and strong skyline of Pretwood Hill from many points in this sub-area".
-The central part of the site adjoins the Butts, Bay Hill and Townsend sub-area of the conservation area.
-The Conservation Area Appraisal highlights that there are extensive views across Shudrick valley to Pretwood Hill "from many of the buildings and from the streets between buildings on south side" of the sub-area.
-As such, development of this site has the potential to have significant effects on these key views from the conservation area.
-The site is within the setting of the Grade II listed '17, Love Lane', the Grade II listed 'Cottage to the Rear of No 14', located on Townsend, and the Grade II listed '22, Townsend', which are all located directly to the north of the site.
-No scheduled monuments or registered parks and gardens are in the vicinity of (or have the potential to be affected by development on) the site.
-No significant features are listed on the Historic Environment Record.
-As highlighted by the HER, a geophysical survey was undertaken in 2014 (which also included Site 14 above), and only one feature of archaeological significance was recorded across the sites; an enclosure of unknown date.
+SEA theme Commentary, 15: Land South h of S hudrick Lane SEA theme Historic Environment Development of the site has the on the setting of the area's rich The site is located adjacent to western and central part of the of the conservation area loca- identified as part of the Lo Conservation Area Appraisal.
+"There are views out over the o and strong skyline of Pretwood central part of the site adjoins t conservation area.
+The Conse extensive views across Shud- buildings and from the streets area.
+As such, development of effects on these key views from The site is within the setting of he po histo the II site ac ated a ove L As st pen la od Hill he Bu ervatio rick v s betw of this n the G tential to have significant negative effects pric environment resource. minster Conservation Area, with the north djoining the conservation area.
+The section adjacent to the north west of the site is ane sub-area defined by the Ilminster tated in the Conservation Area Appraisal and of the Shudrick valley, the rising ground from many points in this sub-area".
+The tts, Bay Hill and Townsend sub-area of the on Area Appraisal highlights that there are alley to Pretwood Hill "from many of the veen buildings on south side" of the sub- site has the potential to have significant listed '22, Townsend', which ar No scheduled monuments or r of (or have the potential to be No significant features are list highlighted by the HER, a geo re all le registe affecte sted o physio ocated directly to the north of the site. ered parks and gardens are in the vicinity ed by development on) the site. on the Historic Environment Record.
+As cal survey was undertaken in 2014 (which also included Site 14 above), and only one feature of archaeological significance was recorded across the sites; an enclosure of unknown date.
 Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
 In this respect, most of the site is underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
 In terms of the water environment, Shudrick Stream passes alongside the southern site boundary.
 The site does not overlap with a NVZ or SPZ.
 The Somerset Minerals Plan indicates that the site does not overlap with a MSA.
 Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
 The site is located with very good access to services and facilities in Ilminster town centre (c.400-750m walk to the Market House) which will limit the need for residents to travel for the amenities provided here.
-Health and Wellbeing Ilminster Medical Centre at Canal Way is located approximately 1.1km from the site.
-The site is accessible to the PRoW network and the town's wider green infrastructure network, including the network to the north east of the town.
+Health and Wellbeing site.
+The site is accessible to the PRo ay is located approximately 1.1km from the W network and the town's wider green network to the north east of the town.
 Transportation With reference to local public transport networks, the nearest bus stops are located approximately 250m to the north west of the site within Ilminster town centre.
 Regarding the local PRoW network, there are no footpaths passing through the site.
 Given its size, the site is located between 450m and 750m walk to the east of Ilminster town centre.
-This will limit the need for residents to travel for most day-to-day services and facilities.
-Key Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect
+This will limit the need for residents to travel for most day-to-day services and facilities.gr Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Noutral/20 offect Lincortain officiat